 Academy Award, Grammy, and Golden Globe winner Jamie Foxx was born in Texas and raised by adoptive parents.
 From a young age, Jamie Foxx never went without the love and support of a mother or father, but it wasn’t the typical mother/father dynamic.
 He was put into the care of his grandparents as an infant, and he attributes much of his success to the love, care and encouragement of his grandmother.

-Alonzo Mourning is a seven-time NBA All-Star who played professional basketball for 15 years.
+Alonzo Mourning is a 7 time NBA All-Star who played professional basketball for 15 years.
 When Alonzo was 10 years old, his home life became unstable.
-His parents’ relationship was tumultuous, and they eventually divorced.
-After the divorce, it was arranged for him to live in the foster home of a family friend.
-With his foster mother’s guidance and encouragement, Alonzo led his high school basketball team to the state championship, played college ball for Georgetown, was drafted into the NBA, and played alongside the Dream Team in the 2000 Olympics.
+His parents’ relationship was tumultuous, & they eventually divorced.
+After the divorce, he went to live in the foster home of a family friend.
+With his foster mother’s guidance & encouragement, Alonzo led his high school basketball team to the state championship, played college ball for Georgetown, was drafted into the NBA, and played alongside the Dream Team in the 2000 Olympics.
 Alonzo says of his foster mother, “Her message was always, ‘You can do it.’
 She is very loving, just amazing!”
-In 1997, he started his own charity, Alonzo Mourning Charities, Inc., as a way to help at-risk children and families.
+In 1997, he started his own charity, Alonzo Mourning Charities, Inc., as a way to help at-risk children & families.